oameye/PersonalSiteHugo/content/authors/admin/_index.md

 highlight_name: true
 ---
 <div style="text-align: justify">
-I am currently in my first year of PhD in Theoretical Physics at the University of Konstanz (Germany).
+I am currently in my first year PhD student in Theoretical Physics at the University of Konstanz (Germany) in the group of Oded Zilberberg.
 I have a broad interest in physics, focused on its theoretical, mathematical, and phenomenological aspects, with a special affinity for theoretical condensed matter, such as non-equilibrium physics, quantum Many-Body theory, statistical mechanics, and quantum theory in a broader sense.
 This culminated in my master’s degree in physics, with a major in high energy physics and a minor in theoretical condensed matter.
 Gradually mastering, as well as doing research for my master's thesis and research internship, has pushed me to pursue a research career in theoretical physics.
 </div>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Curriculum_vitae_Orjan_Ameye__2021.pdf" "newtab" >}}resumé{{< /staticref >}}.